IELTS Cue Card Sample 409 - A gift you bought that took you a long time

-Talk about a gift you bought that took a long time to find.
+Describe a gift you bought that took you a long time to find.

 You should say:

-and explain how he /she felt after receiving it.
+and explain how he/she felt after receiving this gift.

 There is a saying when it comes to giving gifts, that it is ‘the thought that counts’.
 Often when people say this, what they mean is that the gift was really terrible, but the recipient no doubt appreciated the sentiment behind it.
 The choice of gift was perhaps ill-judged, but very well intended, as such, it should be received with warmth and a show of enthusiasm – even if that enthusiasm is a bit forced!
 However, I think there is also a more positive interpretation, a really thoughtful gift is much more likely to delight both the giver and the receiver than the most expensive of trophies.
 I always try really hard to think about what gifts my closest friends and family might really like or want, even if they haven’t perhaps worked it out for themselves.
 Sometimes it’s really easy to think of something and just go out and buy it, at other times it’s much more of a challenge.